acid-info/logos-brand-guidelines/docs/visual-language/logo.md

 ---

-### Clearspace
+## Clearspace

 When placing the logo, it’s important that it’s given enough space from other elements on the surface it’s presented on.
 The Clearspace is 50% of the width of the Logos mark.
 This Clearspace is accounted for as a margin in all our logo assets, so simply mind the edges of the image.

 If you need to define the unit of space, the best way is to measure the bottom of any given mark to the edge of the image or the baseline of the logotype in the lockup to the bottom edge of the image.
-This unit is the same across all of our marks.

 ![logos-guide-clearspace-mark.png](https://raw.githubusercontent.com/acid-info/design-assets/fd0fcfd7b2a2ff641bd3b0663e541d26d9f1de16/logos/logos-guide-clearspace-mark.png)